astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

 *   **Get WCS Object**: Access the `~gwcs.wcs.WCS` object representing the solution via the :attr:`~specreduce.wavecal1d.WavelengthCalibration1D.gwcs` attribute.
-This is particularly useful for attaching the calibration to a :class:`~specutils.Spectrum1D` object.
+This is particularly useful for attaching the calibration to a :class:`~specutils.Spectrum` object.

 *   **Rebin Spectrum**: Resample a spectrum onto a new wavelength grid using :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.resample`.
 The rebinning is